The Monkees Second Season - Episode No. 38:

 Michael Nesmith shined on this episode due to artistic differences; he would shine on two others this season: Episode No. 41, “The Card Carrying Red Shoes,” and No. 49, “The Monkees Watch Their Feet” [even though he did appear here briefly in its teaser and tag sequences]).
 Nes withdrew from appearing in “The Monkees Watch Their Feet” (a.k.a.
 "Micky And The Outer Space Creatures") because he was away having his tonsillectomy; he was missing from “The Card Carrying Red Shoes” reportedly due to his continuing recovery from said procedure.

 Newly-arrived story editor Neil Burstyn did double duty as staff writer for three second-season Monkees shows: this and Episode No. 47 "The Monkees Christmas Show", and No. 50, "The Monstrous Monkee Mash".
-He was also once married to Oscar winner Ellen Burstyn.
-Sadly, Burstyn took his own life at age 39 on November 1, 1978.
+Born Neil Bernstein, his works as an actor include The Young Savages (United Artists, 1961), Panic in Year Zero!
+(American International, 1962), The Rebel Rousers (Four Star Excelsior, 1970) and Alex in Wonderland (MGM, 1970).
+He was also once married to Oscar winning actress Ellen Burstyn.
+Sadly, Burstyn took his own life at age 39 on November 9, 1978.

 Jon C. Andersen had his hands full during the second season: triple duty as assistant director and as both staff writer (for this and Episode No. 58, "Mijacogeo" [a.k.a.
 "The Frodis Caper"]) and director (Episode Nos.
 42, "The Wild Monkees", and 47, "The Monkees Christmas Show").
 In recent years, he wrote, produced and directed episodes for Touched By An Angel (CBS, 1994-2003).